ljpernic/HQ3.1/src/pages/content/fiction/2023-06-12_Touch-of-Ruin/index.md

 “The moment we create life.”

 Guillermo whipped the sheet off, and Antoni was staring at a steel and chrome humanoid shape.
 Its exterior was all metal and constructed to resemble muscles, but its joints, wrists, elbows, and knees were thin and minimal.
-Its neck vertebrae were exposed with an array of hydraulic struts    to regulate its head movements.
+Its neck vertebrae were exposed with an array of hydraulic strutsto regulate its head movements.
 Its mouth was a glass screen, and it had no nose save for a convex point on its face shield to mimic the feature.
 It had eyes, but they were closed, or rather, covered by mechanical shutters resembling eye lids.

 “The problem has become one of labor,” Guillermo said.
 “You’re only one man, Antoni, and you can’t be everywhere.
 It’s taking more of your energy to sustain us than you have.
 Now, we can have all of the helping hands that we need, and they’ll never tire.”

-Guillermo stepped behind the humanoid machine   , opened a compartment in its back, and placed the sphere inside.
+Guillermo stepped behind the humanoid machine, opened a compartment in its back, and placed the sphere inside.

 “Antoni,” Guillermo said.
 “Say hello to Enoch, the first automaton.”